-6. Suppression treatment and screening
+Suppression treatment and screening

-In accordance with Department of Health guidance, screening is routinely undertaken by hospitals.
+In accordance with Department of Health guidance, screening of some patients is undertaken by hospitals.
 Screening is not usually required in a care home.
+However, if the care home is requested to take a nasal swab for MRSA, follow the instructions 'How to take a nasal swab for MRSA screening'.